DragonFish55/sprintproject/test-plans/sprint 4 test plan.md

 # Testing Tasks

 ## Regression Tests
+Regression test can be tested manually.

 **1. Sign Up**
-- Objective:
+- Objective: Non-signed in user can create an account.
-- Completion Criteria:
+- Completion Criteria: Message of successful account creation is displayed and account information is in the database.

 **2. Sign In**
-- Objective:
+- Objective: User can sign in with their account.
-- Completion Criteria:
+- Completion Criteria: User is directed to the landing page upon entering their account credentials.

 **3. Set Preferences**
-- Objective:
+- Objective: Signed in user can navigate to the settings page and select their news cateogry preferences.
-- Completion Criteria:
+- Completion Criteria: Setting preferences are still present upon submitting category preferences.

 **4. Show Merged Articles**
-- Objective:
-- Completion Criteria:
+- Objective: Home tab of the landing page shows the selected categorized articles from the user settings.
+- Completion Criteria: User can browse articles on the home tab that are from their preferred categories, in descending order starting with the most recent.

 **5. Show Category Articles**
-- Objective:
-- Completion Criteria:
+- Objective: Selecting a category on the navigation tab will display articles from that category.
+- Completion Criteria: User (signed in or not) can browse articles from the selected category in descending order starting with the most recent.

 **6. Searching**
-- Objective:
-- Completion Criteria:

-**7. Advanced Searching**
-- Objective:
+- Objective: Entering a search request in the searchbox will retrieve articles according to the specified request.
-- Completion Criteria:
+- Completion Criteria: Articles are returned upon entering a search box request.

 ## Manual Tests

 **1. Search Box Function**
-- Objective:
+- Objective: User can use basic function (typing and submitting) of the search box.
-- Completion Criteria:
+- Completion Criteria: User can type basic search request, submit request, and have appropriate articles returned.

 **2. Advanced Search Box Functions**
-- Objective:
+- Objective: User can use advanced search functions (AND, OR, NOT, parenthesis support) in the search box.
-- Completion Criteria:
+- Completion Criteria: User submits search request with advanced search functions and have appropriate articles returned.

 **3. No Results From Search Message**
-- Objective:
-- Completion Criteria:

-**4. **
-- Objective:
-- Completion Criteria:

-**5. **
-- Objective:
-- Completion Criteria:

-**6. **
-- Objective:
+- Objective: When no results are applicable to search request, a "No results" message is displayed.
-- Completion Criteria:
+- Completion Criteria: Message is displayed to the user when no articles are available.

 ## API Tests